Guderian2nd/TrueHistoryAI/AI Rules.md

-If QuestReward is MilitarySpecRsrc THEN DoQuestTask is High If QuestLimit is LimitPeriodLow THEN DoQuestTask is VeryHigh QuestLimitDue is DueLow THEN DoQuestTask is VeryHigh QuestReward is Gold/Labor/Happy/Tech THEN DoQuestTask is Med QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff DoQuestTask is VeryHigh
+If QuestReward is MilitarySpecRsrc THEN DoQuestTask is High If QuestLimit is LimitPeriodLow THEN DoQuestTask is VeryHigh QuestLimitDue is DueLow THEN DoQuestTask is VeryHigh QuestReward is Gold/Labor/Happy/Tech THEN DoQuestTask is Medium QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff DoQuestTask is VeryHigh